wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         For a complete list of Wormhole contract addresses on various blockchains, refer to the [Wormhole Contract Addresses](/docs/build/reference/contract-addresses/){target=_blank}.

         !!! note
             You can add your desired chains to this file by specifying the required fields for each chain.
-In this example, we use the Avalanche Fuji and Celo Alfajores TestNets.
+In this example, we use the Avalanche Fuji and Celo Alfajores Testnets.

     4. Create a `contracts.json` file in the `deploy-config` directory: